RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 C.	Retention
 D.	eDiscovery

-### Question # 17 - What	vehicle	will	delineate	the	responsibilities	for	compliance	and	datacollection	pursuant	to	an	eDiscovery	request?
+### Question # 17 - What	vehicle	will	delineate	the	responsibilities	for	compliance	and	data collection	pursuant	to	an	eDiscovery	request?
 A.	SLA
 B.	Contract
 C.	Regulation